 When can I enroll in the plan?

-If you are a newly eligible excluded employee, you have 60 days to enroll, once your appointment is keyed by your personnel office into the State Controller's Office system or you can enroll during the open enrollment period that is conducted every 18-24 months.
+If you are a newly eligible excluded employee, you have 60 days to enroll, once your appointment is keyed by your personnel office into the State Controller's Office system or You can enroll during the open enrollment period that is conducted annually in April.

 Where can I obtain the enrollment forms and plan information?

-Enrollment forms and plan information are available through your department's personnel office.
+Enrollment forms and plan information are available through your department’s personnel office or here: